 It doesn’t matter that Volvo is backed by a Chinese company.
 With cars, it’s not how you cook – it’s what you cook.
 And what Volvo has managed – through both design and marketing – to cook up here is a genuine luxury car with hints of Scandinavia style.
 It’ll do well.

-MATT BUBBERS is a columnist and automotive editor at The Globe and Mail
+MATT BUBBERS is a columnist and automotive editor.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.